stackblitz-labs/pkg.pr.new/README.md

 # npm i https://pkg.pr.new/${owner}/${repo}/${package}@{commit}
 ```

-pkg.pr.new is aiming to reduce the number of these comments :)
+It is aiming to reduce the number of these comments :)

 > This was fixed in #18.
 Can we release that fix?